-Kathryn Fagg was appointed as our new Board Chair last month.
+Kathryn Fagg was appointed as our new Board Chair recently.
 But she isn’t new to CSIRO.
 She’s served on our Board for the past three years and has been Deputy Chair for the past 12 months.

 She started her career as an engineer and has gone on to hold a range of executive and board roles.